MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ## Language element

 Defines which languages to download or install.
-To install the same languages as the client's operating system, use "MatchOS" as the ID.
 If you define multiple languages, the first language in the configuration file determines the Shell UI culture, including shortcuts, right-click context menus, and tooltips.
 If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall and reinstall Office.

+To install the same languages as the client's operating system, use "MatchOS" as the ID.
+When using MatchOS, we recommend that you specify a fallback language to install when a match can't be found.
+To do so, use the "Fallback" attribute, as shown below.

 ### Example